sergio2448/side_stacker_scaffold/README.md

 ## Limitations and Assumptions

+## No Testing of Websockets

+Unfortunately, I realized too late that the library I chose to build this project, had almost no documentation, and by looking at their source code and googling, I couldn't make anything work, so I didn't test the webhooks in the handler of this project, perhaps this is something we can try together in the pairing session? :D

 ### Column Size Problem

 There's a problem in games with an odd number of columns, if I click in the middle column, would it count for the left side